elsewhat/thinkweek-dparnas-2021/docs/internal-apis/dx-consumer-first-impressions.md

 The content itself needs to be easily maintained by API producers (with possibility for API consumers to contribute).
 To facilitate this, using markdown and github respoitory as content store is a good choice.

 The developer experience of the API portal will evolve over time, and I believe the company should control it themselves on top of an open-source stack.
 I would prefer a static site generator (such as Jekyll or Mkdocs) publishing to Github pages.
 This architecture would need a customized build tool which queries the API portal software through APIs for all published OpenAPI contracts.
-Github actions can likely be used to handle this.
+Github actions is a good fit for this responsibility.
 This step will ensure APIs under development with no custom content in markdown are also represented in the overall API portal.